-Brown recluse spiders are often called fiddle backs, or violin spiders because of the violin shaped dark mark that begins right behind its eyes.
-Brown recluse spiders build an unsightly web and they prefer hidden locations such as in attics or in barns and sheds, but have been known to crawl into shoes and other clothing.
-Brown recluse spiders, like black widows do have a very painful bite.
+Brown recluse spiders are often called fiddle backs or violin spiders because of the violin shaped dark mark that begins right behind their eyes.
+Brown recluse spiders build an unsightly web and they prefer hidden locations such as in attics or in barns and sheds.
+However, they have also been known to crawl into shoes and other clothing.
+Brown recluse spiders, like black widows, do have a very painful bite.
 They won’t instinctively bite humans, but the bite can produce an ugly, open, slow healing ulcer.

 Cellar spiders are a web spinner spider and are often referred to as daddy longlegs spiders, but they are not to be confused with daddy longlegs.
 Cellar spiders have very long flimsy legs and live belly side up in webs which can be found in basements, garages, barns and sheds as well as crawlspaces.

 Funnel weaver spiders build horizontal flat trampoline like webs from between bricks of under wood piles or in basements where they won’t be disturbed.